ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 ![Image of Run bar with live edit](images/bluemix-live-sync-light.png)

-Live Edit allows you to quickly preview changes to Node.js applications running on {{site.data.keyword.Bluemix_notm}}.
+Live Edit allows you to quickly preview changes to Node.js applications that run on {{site.data.keyword.Bluemix_notm}}.
 When you update your code with Live Edit turned on, you can refresh your web application's browser window to see those changes reflected seconds after you make them.

 <!--
 For a tutorial on using the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, see the tutorial [Test and debug a Node.js app with Bluemix Live Sync![External link icon](../icons/launch-glyph.svg "External link icon")](https://hub.jazz.net/tutorials/livesync){:new_window}.
 -->

-When you change the files in your Web IDE, they are automatically redeployed to your application running on {{site.data.keyword.Bluemix_notm}}.
+When you change the files in your Web IDE, they are automatically redeployed to your application instance on {{site.data.keyword.Bluemix_notm}}.
 If you need to restart the Node application, then you can use the **Restart** button in the run bar.

-**NOTE:** For a more consistent experience when using the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256MB of additional memory is required and will be added.
+**NOTE:** For a more consistent experience when you use the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync, 256MB of additional memory is required and is added.

 ## Bluemix Live Debug
 {: #live-debug}